hundeo:

 Origin & History

-The British pastor John (Jack) Russell, was born in 1795 in Darthmouth, county of Devon.
-A hunter and horseman, he loved terrier breeding.
-In 1873, he and other members founded the Kennel Club.
-Later a judge at dog shows, he was held in high esteem and died at the ripe old age of nearly ninety.
-Even the family of the British royal family condoled after his death.
+The British vicar John (Jack) Russell was born in Darthmouth in the county of Devon in 1795.
+As a hunter and horseman, he was enthusiastic about terrier breeding.
+In 1873, he founded the Kennel Club with other members.
+The later judge at dog shows enjoyed a high reputation and died at the ripe old age of almost ninety.
+Even the family of the British royal family condoled with him after his death.

-His first terrier bitch, which he had with him while studying at Oxford, is now considered the progenitor of the white terrier breed.
-She wore the coat markings on her head that make up the Parson Russell Terrier today.
-A picture of the bitch can still be found in the tack room at Sandringham Castle, the property of the Queen of England.
+His first terrier bitch, which he had with him during his studies at Oxford, is now regarded as the ancestor of the White Terrier breed.
+She had the coat pattern on her head that characterizes the Parson Russell Terrier today.
+A picture of the bitch can still be seen in the tack room at Sandringham Castle, which belongs to the Queen of England.

-Reverend Jack Russel got dogs for breeding his terriers from Devon and New Forest.
-Completely unusual for that time, he crossed a wide variety of coat colors.
-He also traveled widely and found native animals for breeding in different regions.
-The first goal in breeding was always the working ability of the terrier.
-The appearance with the typical features was in second place.
+Father Jack Russel brought dogs from Devon and the New Forest to breed his terriers.
+Completely unusual for the time, he crossed a wide variety of coat colors.
+He also traveled widely and found native animals for breeding in various regions.
+The primary breeding goal was always the working ability of the terrier.
+In second place was the appearance with the typical characteristics.

-All breeds of Parson Jack Russel were called Jack Russel Terriers in the thirties.
-This type of terrier preferred Jack Russel for life and many breeders hold on to this breed until today.
+In the 1930s, all terriers bred by Father Jack Russel were called Jack Russel Terriers.
+This type of terrier was favored by Jack Russel throughout his life and many breeders still adhere to this breed today.
 The Parson Russell Terrier was called the Parson Jack Russell Terrier until 1999.